Islay Accommodation

 Dundonald Cottage

-This well-appointed holiday cottage Islay offers all the luxuries you could hope for – and more.
-Two bedrooms, parking right outside, and a quick stroll to the nearby pier.
+This well-appointed holiday cottage in Islay offers all the luxuries you could hope for – and more.
+Two bedrooms, a large sitting room, parking right outside, and a quick stroll to the nearby pier.
 You’ll find yourself right in the heart of the village, too.

 Rowan Cottage